TeachBooks/mirror_mude_book/book/optimization/genetic_algorithm.md

 **Random generation**

+Random generation of four chromosomes for our example problem might give:

 | 0 | 1 | 1 | 0 | 1 | 0 |

 | 1 | 1 | 0 | 1 | 0 | 0 |